 Quite simply, grain-free dog foods remove any grain-based ingredient from their recipe.
 A grain-free diet for dogs aims to move more in line with what dogs would have eaten before humans stepped in and began to mass-produce the type of dog food we are now so used to seeing stacked on our shelves.
 By removing grain, compared to typical dog food, a grain-free diet will attempt to insert more meat protein and digestible animal fats into your dog’s diet.

 Grain-free does not mean carbohydrate-free: these carbohydrates will usually come from starchy vegetables and roots like sweet potatoes, for example.
 It’s a much healthier alternative but such kibble is still very much processed.
 Do you still need some convincing?
 Read our list of the top benefits of grain-free dog foods.

 Kibble and canned wet dog food are very appealing to most dog breeders and the reasons are simple to fathom.
 They are easy, clean and it’s just what everybody else does so why should you adopt a different diet for your dog then?

-BARF, or Biologically Appropriate Raw Food, imitates the diet of a wild dog, a wolf, and other carnivores.
+BARF, or Biologically Appropriate Raw Food, imitate the diet of a wild dog, a wolf, and other carnivores.
 For example, a wolf gets all the vital nutrients like protein, fat, minerals, vitamins, enzymes and fiber by eating a whole animal.
 As well as prey, the wolf also eats fruit, herbs, berries, grasses, roots, insects, and also the insides of herbivores.

 Make a change and your dog’s health will prove to you that you made the right decision.